Shatur/akd/README.md

 - Layout configuration.
 - Remember different keyboard layouts and groups for each window.
 - Print group to `stdout` on change (or just once and exit).
-- Switch to the next current group by command.
+- Switch groups by command.

 ## Configuration